 Root Canal Treatment London Ontario.

 We want to help save your tooth, not extract it – or replace it.
 Root Canal Therapy or Endodontic Therapy helps save thousands of people’s infected tooth/teeth every year in London, Ontario.
 You could be next, give us a call today to receive expert Endodontic Therapy treatment and phenomenal overall dental care.
 Here at Sbenati Dentistry, your holistic dental care is our concern and focus, so you can rest assured that you will get the best root canal treatment and dental care.
-Call (519) 474-0220 today to learn more about why choosing us over a regular/specialized endodontist in London, Ontario, is the best choice for you.
+Call (519) 474-0220 or use our online contact form today to learn more about why choosing us over a regular/specialized endodontist in London, Ontario, is the best choice for you.

 KNOWLEDGE CENTER & FAQ